AminBangash/Angular/README.md

 # Angular
-It provides basic functionality of navigation
+It provides basic functionality of angular navigation.